Menu

 Become a mentor who launches a thousand science careers and creates equity in the scientific community.
 Learn new skills, develop your professional network, and gain hands-on experience from scientists with years of experience at BioBus, an internationally recognized leader in creating equity in science.

 What is BioBus?
-BioBus helps minority, female, and low-income K-12 and college students in New York City discover, explore, and pursue science.
-We envision a world where all people have the opportunity to reach their full scientific potential.
-Since 2008, 300,000 students at more than 800 schools have discovered the thrill of scientific discovery, with many embarking on a path of scientific exploration and sustained pursuit.
+BioBus helps K-12 and college students discover, explore, and pursue science.
+We focus on students excluded from the scientific community due to factors such as race, gender, economic status, and physical access.
+Through this work, we envision a world where all people have the opportunity to reach their full scientific potential.
+Since 2008, 400,000 students at more than 1000 schools have discovered the thrill of scientific discovery, with many embarking on a path of scientific exploration and sustained pursuit.
 Join our vibrant community of scientists by applying for this fellowship.
 You will become a cornerstone of aspiring young scientists’ professional networks.

 What is this Fellowship?

 In BioBus’s Community Scientist Fellowship Program, you will join a community that is changing the face of science.
 You will learn to help as few as five or as many as five thousand young scientist pursue a science career.
-With training and feedback from seasoned BioBus scientists and students from public schools in Harlem, the Lower East Side, and across New York City, you will measurably improve your science communication and mentorship powers.
-Combining theory with the hard work needed to create equity in science careers, fellows complete 62 hours of training during this one year program.
+With professional development from seasoned BioBus scientists from public schools in Harlem, the Lower East Side, and across New York City, you will measurably improve your science communication and mentorship powers.
+Combining theory with the hard work needed to create equity in science careers, fellows complete 50 hours of training during this one year program.
 However, the fellowship is designed to accommodate your demanding research schedule.
-Academic and industry scientists will connect throughout the program, strengthening professional networks.
+Research scientists will connect throughout the program, strengthening professional networks.
 In addition to connecting to like-minded professional scientists, you will broaden your network to include young scientists with great potential but few science opportunities.
 Read on for more details.

 Classroom-based training

-Every Fellow will participate in an initial series of three half-day trainings (12 hours total).
+Every Fellow will participate in an initial series of trainings (10 hours total).

 Topics include:

-- Overview and practice with various BioBus platforms, including mobile labs, community labs, and online
+• Overview and practice with various BioBus platforms, including mobile labs, in-depth afterschool programs, and internships

 Practical Training